Aakarsh-verma/SwiftUICarousels/README.md

 ## Features

-1. Opacity control
+1. Opacity control in Carousels.
-2. Scaling control
+2. Scaling control in Carousels.
 3. Dynamic Ambient Background in Carousel.
+4. Parallax effect in carousel by managing offset.

+## Acknowledgements